Are you reading this right now because you got sober recently and feel so bored you might spontaneously combust… or worse…drink?

-So I went and saw shows at the local performing arts center.
+So I went to shows at the local performing arts center.
 I dragged my husband to the zoo and aquarium.
-New museum opening up within driving distance?
+Is a new museum opening up within driving distance?
 We were there.

 When you get sober, you realize there is an entire daytime pulse in your city or town that you never really felt before.
 Things that people do during that day that don’t involve recovering or boozy brunch.